minibits-cash/minibits_wallet/README.md

 Security and Privacy
 - [x] Optional AES encryption of wallet storage using a key stored in the device secure key storage
 - [x] Use device biometry to login (if storage encryption is on)
-- [x] Tor daemon to connect to mints with .onion addresses [✨ New!]
+- [x] Tor daemon to connect to mints with .onion addresses

 Self-funding
 - [X] Donation for custom wallet name